isagee26/CSEN60/week9/web-security-privacy.md

     - Communication is done securely using that key (symmetric key encryption)
         - Key is only used for this particular session
+- Secure Socket Layer (SSL)
+    - a protocol that allows data to be privateley exchanged over the public networks
+    - developed by Netscape
+    - encrypts data sent between a client and a web server
+    - utilizes both symmetric and asymmetric keys
+    - "https" is http over SLL
+    - browsers display a lock icon
+    - SSL provides secure communication between a client and server by using:
+        - Server and client digital certificates for authentication
+        - Symmetric-key cryptography using a "session key" for bulk encryption
+        - Public-key cryptography for transfer of the session key
+- certificate authority
+    - a trusted third-party organization or company that issued digital certificates

 ## Privacy
 - cookies